yemiwebby/symfony-react-app/README.md

 ## Configuring Webpack Encore

-Next, we will configure Webpack Encore by enabling React and also set up an entry point within `webpack.config.js` file at the root of your project as shown here:
+Next we will configure Webpack Encore by enabling React and also set up an entry point within `webpack.config.js` file at the root of your project as shown here:

 ```